svahsek/mosip/Jana/readme-1.md

 4) Download the latest kernel-auth-adapter from `https://mvnrepository.com/artifact/io.mosip.kernel/kernel-auth-adapter`and save into `lib` folder.

-* Build the code: `mvn clean install-Dmaven.test.skip=true -Dgpg.skip=true`. <!-- double check this step ..put this as corrected above -->
+* Build the code: `mvn clean install`. <!-- double check this step ..put this as corrected above -->

 * Run the jar: